 Abstract

 Smartphone-based inertial and magnetic sensors can be the basis for pedestrian navigation, whenever external positioning signals are limited or unavailable.
-Such navigation solutions are typically accomplished by a practice known as pedestrian dead reckoning, wherein step length and heading angle are estimated to form the horizontal trajectory of the user.
-One of the main challenges in these methods is the unknown misalignment between user’s forward axis and device’s frame, which imposes great difficulty in finding the user’s heading.
-In this paper, the problem of estimating walking direction is addressed by a learning-based approach.
-Specifically, a novel deep network architecture is designed for extracting the motion vector in the device coordinates, using accelerometer measurements.
-It consists of temporal convolutions and multi-scale attention layers, and involves rotation-invariant property that is analytically derived.
-The network model is integrated with a geometric calculation, employing gravity and geomagnetic directions, to convert the motion vector into heading angle relative to north.
+Such navigation solutions are typically accomplished by a practice known as pedestrian dead reckoning, wherein the step length and the heading angle are estimated to form the horizontal trajectory of the user.
+One of the main challenges in these methods is the unknown misalignment between the user's forward axis and the device's frame, which imposes a great difficulty in finding the user's heading.
+In this article, the problem of estimating the walking direction is addressed by a learning-based approach.
+Specifically, a novel deep network architecture is designed for extracting the motion vector in the device coordinates using accelerometer measurements.
+It consists of temporal convolutions and multiscale attention layers and involves a rotation-invariant property that is analytically derived.
+The network model is integrated with a geometric calculation, employing gravity and geomagnetic directions, to convert the motion vector into the heading angle relative to north.
 Extensive experiments of natural walking activity were conducted by a single pedestrian, with smartphones placed freely in various pockets.
 These were used for training the proposed model, in a user-specific approach.
 Finally, the entire framework was evaluated on unseen data, comparing the deep network against a mechanistic baseline method.
-Using the proposed network, with merely 5500 parameters, the resulting heading errors had a median value of 9.8°, which was lower by 2.5° compared to the baseline method.
+Using the proposed network, with merely 5500 parameters, the resulting heading errors had a median value of 9.8°, which was lower by 2.5° compared with the baseline method.

 Original language | English |